girum11/minimax/README.md

-# Minimax--CPE-305-
+# Minimax AI games

-My work from Clint Staley's CPE 305 course.
 A suite of minimax games including Othello, Pylos and Checkers.

-There is how I learned C++.
+This is where I learned C++.

 #### Cool things done during this:
  - Wrote a reflection system for client classes to use.